Carrowdore: Education

-Strangford Integrated College in Carrowdore educates approx. 740 pupils.
-There is also a primary school, Carrowdore Primary School, which educates approx. 150 pupils.
+Strangford Integrated College in Carrowdore educates approx. 870 pupils.
+There is also a primary school, Carrowdore Primary School, which educates approx. 170 pupils.
 In the grounds of the primary school is a 'playgroup' nursery, which hosts approx. 30-40 young children.

 People

 Louis MacNeice, the poet, is buried at the Church of Ireland church, Carrowdore.
 He died on 4 September 1963, in London and is buried beside his mother (who died of TB when he was a child) and his grandfather.

 Other

 Carrowdore was once renowned for the former Carrowdore 100 motorcycle Road Race which was started in 1927.
 It consisted of a 5½ mile road circuit which started on the Greyabbey to Millisle Road and continued down the coast road.
 After World War II, the Tourist Trophy race moved to Dundrod, but after a couple of years the race moved back to Carrowdore, with the start in the village and the course running to just outside Greyabbey and back to Carrowdore.
-The last race to be held at Carrowdore was in 2000, but it unfortunately resulted in the death of popular Tandragee rider Eddie Sinton.
+The last race to be held at Carrowdore was in 2000; it resulted in the death of popular Tandragee rider Eddie Sinton.
 The race course also hosts many cycling races on a regular basis.